robertjspencer/robertjspencer.github.io/index.md

 On the 7th of May 2022 I decided I wanted to pursue a career in health analytics, after starting an analysis project of Long COVID Facebook posts for one of my university courses, [CMYHE302 - 'Health in the Digital Era'](https://papers.waikato.ac.nz/papers/2022/CMYHE302), sparking my interest in the field.

-I have no formal experience as an analyst.
-So the aim of this portfolio is to show that I: am capable of analytical and critical thinking, have the soft skills necessary for the position, and am learning and using the technical skills required - hopefully to land a job in this field.
+The aim of this portfolio is to show that I: am capable of analytical and critical thinking, have the soft skills necessary for the position, and am learning and using the technical skills required - hopefully to land a job in this field.

 ## A bit about me

 I work as a Community Health Services Administrator at St John New Zealand.
 I'm also in my final year as a student at The University of Waikato double majoring in both community health and human performance science, set to graduate this upcoming November.